Gissaro–Alai open woodlands: Location and description

 The ecoregion winds its way around two chains of mountain ranges that extend westward from the Tian Shan Mountains.
 The northern chain is a direct extension of the Tian Shan, the southern chain is composed of (from west to east) the Gissar Range, the Zarafshan Range, the Turkestan Range, and the Alay Range.
 Collectively the southern chain has been referred to as the Pamir-Alay.
 In between the two mountain chains is the Fergana Valley.
 To the east are the Pamir Mountains.
 The snow line is lowest in the west (3400 m, and highest in the east (4540 m).

 The higher elevations in the Pamir-Alay are in the Pamir alpine desert and tundra ecoregion, and heavily glaciated.
 To the west, and at lower elevations, is the Alai-Western Tian Shan steppe ecoregion.

 Climate

 The climate of the ecoregion is Humid continental climate - Hot, dry summer sub-type (Köppen climate classification Dsa), with large seasonal temperature differentials and a hot summer (at least one month averaging over 22 C, and mild winters.
 The driest month between April and September does not have more than 30 millimeters of precipitation.

 Flora and fauna

 Flora communities reflect altitude zones.
 Below 1800-2000 meters the desert foothills are characterized by sagebrush (Artemisia), bulbous bluegrass (Poa bulbosa), and sedges (Carex pachystilis).
 At higher elevations are meadows and grasslands dominated by fescues (Festuca alaica).
-Junipers (Juniperus seravschanica, Juniperus turkestanica, and J. semiglobosa), wild fruit trees (cherry, pears, apples) and nut trees (almonds, pistachios) grow along with steppe grasses and shrubs of Cotoneaster, rose, and honeysuckle (Lonicera).
+Junipers (Juniperus seravschanica, Juniperus turkestanica, and J. semiglobosa), Platanus orientalis (Plane Tree), wild fruit trees (cherry, pears, apples) and nut trees (almonds, pistachios) grow along with steppe grasses and shrubs of Cotoneaster, rose, and honeysuckle (Lonicera).